 - Add the veggies and cook until soft then stir in the sauce, turn the heat to low and simmer for 5-8 minutes to thicken the sauce and develop the flavor.

-- Serve the filling in lettuce wraps and top with scallions, cilantro and crushed peanuts.
+- Spoon the pork mixture into lettuce wraps, then garnish with scallions, cilantro and crushed peanuts.

 Prefer to watch instead of read?

 [adthrive-in-post-video-player video-id="iJZSWee5" upload-date="2021-05-25T11:00:00.000Z" name="Sweet + Spicy Pork Lettuce Wraps" description="Insanely delicious and easy pork lettuce wraps will become your favorite easy, healthy dinner.
 The sweet and spicy (not too spicy!) sauce covers ground pork and veggies inside crisp lettuce cups for a flavorful, low carb dinner!" player-type="collapse" override-embed="false"]

 Our very favorite lettuce to use is butter lettuce.
 It's crisp and has the perfect circular shape to hold all the filling.
 I like to double up the lettuce to make sure it doesn't break when you're eating it.